 The aim of the course requirements is to establish a foundation of technical knowledge in chemical engineering.
-This foundation should be established in a way that fosters a fundamental understanding of basic principles in general, while also providing depth in certain specific areas.
-An overall GPA of 3.00 or above must be maintained in courses taken toward meeting these requirements.
+This foundation should foster a fundamental understanding of basic principles in general, while also providing depth in certain specific areas.
+An overall GPA of at least 3.00 must be maintained in graduate courses.